You just signed on as CISO. Congratulations!

 Once you know what is there, assess what is working—and how well—and what isn’t.
 In dynamic threat landscapes with dozens of threat vectors that change constantly, you need specific data about your controls.

-How broad is coverage?
+- How broad is the coverage?

-Network only?
+- Network only?
 Network, hosts, and endpoints?

-How sensitive are controls?
+- How sensitive are controls?

-Can you successfully defend against attackers’ current tactics techniques, and procedures (TTPs)?
+- Can you successfully defend against attackers’ current tactics, techniques, and procedures (TTPs)?

 Manual and pen testing processes provide insight, but they are time-consuming and costly to conduct on a frequent basis and they can only deliver a snapshot of security strength at any given time.